uwmisl/poretitioner/docs/README_DEV.md

 ### Poretitioner

-Perfect, now you have Nix, our package manager, installed.
+Perfect, you have Nix, our package manager, installed.
 Now let's boogie :)

 #### Poretitioner Playgronud